stefanh12/HA/README.md

 Converts raw voltage to PSI using linear calibration.
 Filters out noise and invalid readings.
 Includes Wi-Fi info and uptime sensors for diagnostics.

+# IVT
+🔌 IVT VBX Relay Controller (ESP8266)
+This ESPHome configuration controls a DollaTek 5V ESP8266 four-channel relay board via UART commands.
+It is designed for applications like IVT VBX ventilation control or other multi-voltage switching scenarios.
+✅ Features

+Mode Selector (0V, 115V, 135V, 150V, 180V) using a select component.
+Automatically switches relays based on selected mode.
+UART-based relay control with custom byte sequences.
+Includes Wi-Fi info and uptime sensors for diagnostics.